Kemono Michi: Plot

-Genzō Shibata is a famous professional wrestler, known in the world of wrestling as Animal Mask.
-The night of the match for the title of World Champion, he is suddenly teleported into a fantasy world by a princess, who asks him to act as a beast killer and free the kingdom from the beasts inhabiting the land.
+Genzō Shibata is a famous professional wrestler known in the world of wrestling as Animal Mask.
+On the night of the match for the title of World Champion, he is suddenly teleported into a fantasy world by a princess, who asks him to act as a beast killer and free the kingdom from the beasts inhabiting the land.
 However, Genzō, an animal lover, immediately refuses the order by knocking out the princess with a German suplex.
 Alone in a new world, Genzō soon sides with the wolf-girl Shigure, joining alongside her to the local guild and starting a new career as a beast hunter.
 However, instead of killing them, his goal is to befriend and capture as many monsters as possible, in order to realize his greatest dream: becoming the owner of a pet shop.